bytefish/bytefish.de/blog/npgsql_bulk_upserts.md

 author: Philipp Wagner
 summary: On Bulk Updates with PostgreSQL and Npgsql.

-Something, that often comes up in the PostgreSqlCopyHelper and PgBulkInsert issue trackes is how to do bulk updates to PostgreSQL with the libraries.
+Something, that often comes up in the [PostgreSQLCopyHelper] and [PgBulkInsert] issue trackers is how to do bulk updates with the libraries.
 Simple answer is: You can't.
-The underlying Postgres ``COPY`` protocol only does inserts.
+The underlying Postgres ``COPY`` protocol only supports inserts.

 In SQL Server I've always used Table-valued Parameters (TVP) to send a batch of data over the wire and perform a ``MERGE`` statement on the bulk data.
 So let's see how to do something similar in Postgres using composite types